 Following her recent split from husband René Elizondo, Jr., a newly awakened Janet was exploring what is was like to jump back into the dating game.
 All for You carries the sexual themes of her previous two albums but includes messages of deceit and betrayal, further cementing her as a positive feminist and sex icon.
 Title track and lead single ‘All for You’ became one of Janet’s most successful singles and broke multiple airplay records, topping the Billboard Hot 100 for seven weeks straight.
 The album earned Janet three Grammy nominations and saw the biggest opening week sales she had seen in her career.

 Damita Jo (2004)

 Taking its title from Janet’s middle name, Damita Jo is a concept album that introduces Janet’s multiple personalities.
-Packed with a massive team of producers, including long-time collaborators Jam and Lewis and new come-up Kanye West, the album was destined to be a hit but unfortunately became overshadowed by Janet’s fateful wardrobe malfunction at the Super Bowl halftime show a month prior.
+Packed with a massive team of producers, including long-time collaborators Jam and Lewis, the album was destined to be a hit but unfortunately became overshadowed by Janet’s fateful wardrobe malfunction at the Super Bowl halftime show a month prior.
 Despite being an excellent reflection of Janet’s songwriting capabilities, critics chose to focus more on Janet’s reputation at the time rather than the music itself.
 And while the album earned Janet a Grammy nomination and was awarded several accolades, it never really got the recognition it truly deserved.

 20 Y.O (2006)